site2site/site2site.github.io/research/think-tank-history.md

 <blockquote class="twitter-tweet"><p>MT If this works it&#39;s HUGE. <a href="https://twitter.com/troytherrien">@troytherrien</a> architects get ready for a new workflow: <a href="https://twitter.com/github">@github</a> does 3D diffs <a href="https://t.co/3QAzX5cMlb">https://t.co/3QAzX5cMlb</a></p>&mdash; Derek Lindner (@mantella) <a href="https://twitter.com/mantella/statuses/380431973560229889">September 18, 2013</a></blockquote>
 <script async src="http://platform.twitter.com/widgets.js" charset="utf-8"></script>

+## Studio vs. Office

+>	"Architecture is a collaborative art, perhaps the most collaborative of all.
+No architect is ever alone.
+No studio is ever isolated...
+The design studio is a kind of networking device suspended within the urban fabric that it thinks about..."
+	__-Mark Wigley, "The Open-Sourced Architect"__

 ## Appendix